electricimp/GoogleIoTCore/examples/README.md

 This document describes the example applications provided with the [GoogleIoTCore library](../README.md).

-## AutoRegister Example ##
+## Telemetry Example ##

 This application is an example of a quick prototype, POC or a simple demo.
-For an example of a more production oriented application see [ManualRegister Example](#manualregister-example).
+For an example of a more production oriented application see [Configuration And State Example Setup and Run](#configuration-and-state-example-setup-and-run).

 The example:
 - Downloads public and private keys using the provided URLs.
 All other configuration settings are hardcoded in the example's code.